nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The financial consultant enters an invalid client index.
     * 2a1.
 Clientell shows an error message.
     * Use case ends.
+* 2b.
+The financial consultant uses the command in the transaction list view.
+    * 2b1.
+Clientell shows an error message.
+    * Use case ends.

 **Use case: List all clients**